hilmanski/onebitedev-hugo-old/content/posts/find-list-of-developer-tools-with-finddevtools.md

 ## Challenge making a list of developer tools

-Building a site like this might seem trivial, but it has a few challanges (for me) to bring it to the level I like.
+Building a site like this might seem trivial, but it has a few challenges (for me) to bring it to the level I like.

 ### Tools must be categorized correctly
 What's hard in making a listing site like this is the categorizing part.
 We have to very carefully put each tool into the correct programming category.
 So when people look for an alternative, they will find a correct solution for their problem.